rewindio/eight_ball/README.md

 )

 # Transform the JSON into a list of Features
-parser = EightBall::Parsers::Json.new
+marshaller = EightBall::Marshallers::Json.new
-features = parser.parse json_input
+features = marshaller.unmarshall json_input

 # Tell EightBall about these Features
 EightBall.provider = EightBall::Providers::Static.new features